|Learn how to improve parks and community facilities to improve quality of life.|

 - Facilities should be well managed.
 Facilities, whether they run on volunteer efforts or with a professional staff, take management to make sure that regular and appropriate maintenance is carried out, that bills are paid, that budgets are developed and followed, and that whatever else has to be done is accomplished well and on time.
 Someone has to be in charge of keeping an eye on the overall operation and making sure these and other details are attended to.

 The question of financial sustainability and fiscal management can raise difficulties.
 Often, the community will rally around getting a facility built or restored, by helping to raise funds, providing volunteer labor, and advocating with officials and others.
 But once the initial job is done, people may drift away, not realizing that getting the project built is only the beginning.
-It takes money and effort to maintain it as well, even if most of the work is done by volunteers (and keeping a volunteer effort going over decades is another sustainability issue.)
+It takes money and effort to maintain it as well, even if most of the work is done by volunteers (and keeping a volunteer effort going over decades is challenging.)

 A responsible fiscal plan for a facility, whether new or revamped, has two parts.
 The first is for raising the funds to do the initial job – planning, designing, and building or restoring the facility.
 This may involve applying for grants, seeking donations from businesses and individuals, staging fundraising events, and making general appeals, and it can take time – two to five years isn’t unusual, and many efforts take longer.